t3rn/t3rn/docs/main/docs/executor/become-an-executor/binary-setup.md

 ```

 :::info Faucet
-In order to bid on transactions on testnet, you need to have our BRN token.
+In order to bid on transaction orders on testnet, you need to have our BRN token.
 You can find the [faucet link here](../../resources/faucet)
 :::